On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models: From the quantum Navier-Stokes system to the quantum Euler system: the viscous limit

-The goal of this section is then to prove the following result: \begin{theorem} Let $\rho_0$ and $u_0$ smooth enough.
-Let $(\rho^\nu, u^\nu)$ be a weak entropic solution to the quantum Navier-Stokes system \eqref{NSQI0}-{\eqref{NSQI1}} with initial conditions \eqref{condI}.
+where The goal of this section is then to prove the following result: \begin{theorem} Let $\rho_0$ and $u_0$ smooth enough.
+Let $(\rho^\nu, u^\nu)$ be a global weak solution to the quantum Navier-Stokes system \eqref{NSQI0}-{\eqref{NSQI1}} with initial conditions \eqref{condI}.
 Let $(\rho, u)$ be the weak limit of $(\rho^{\nu}, u^{\nu})$ when $\nu$ tends to $0$ in the sense